top of page

 The next morning, Sublime for a coffee and NYC cookie, which outside of "Palmy" is called a chocolate chip cookie.

 Then we hit the Te Manawa Museum of Art, Science & Heritage.
 Another day another regional museum.
 A common site during a New Zealand road trip is the common brushtail possum,² as you see them every few miles . . . as road kill.
-So it was nice to see a one stuffed and mounted and not flat and bloody.
-They were introduced in the 1850 as a source for food and fur.
+So it was nice to see one stuffed and mounted and not flat and bloody.
+They were introduced in the 1850s as a source of food and fur.
 And now guess what?
-They're a pest, with 30 million of the little critters causing ecological destruction thought-out the country.
+They're a pest, with 30 million of the little critters causing ecological destruction throughout the country.

 Lodgings: BKs Premier Motel Palmerston North ($96 USD).
 Believe it or not, I've stayed in some pretty nice hotels in my life, though this place offered the only seamless check-in I've ever experienced: told the front desk who I was and they handed me a keycard.
 Viola!